Our Lawyers Help Workers Injured in Commercial Diving Accidents

 Decompression sickness, also known as the “bends” or Caisson’s disease is generally thought to be caused by nitrogen bubbles that form in bloodstream and tissues of the body.
 The symptoms of decompression sickness can vary, but often include headaches, joint pain, vertigo, difficulty in breathing, muscle weakness, tingling or numbness, and extreme fatigue.

 Offshore divers in the oil and gas industry are often exposed to dangerous and risky situations.
 Divers involved in the maintenance of offshore platforms, drilling operations and the building of underwater structures use complex equipment and must receive extensive training and support.
-The conditions are hazardous and commercial offshore divers can be severely injured in all types of accidents, including spills and fires.
+The conditions are hazardous and offshore divers can be severely injured in all types of commercial diving accidents, including spills and fires.

 The Willis Law Firm has over three decades of experience protecting the rights of individuals who have been injured while working on the water.
 We have represented commercial divers – both inland waters and offshore – in numerous legal actions including decompression injury cases and incorrect air/gas mixture cases.